Gait Trainers and Standing Frames

 Accessories for these models include: wheel castors, headrest, chest padding, thigh padding, knee padding, knee straps, foot straps/ plates/sandals, foot risers, tray, pneumatic tray lift, hip support, back supports, hip belt, chest strap, chest vest, body pad, seat, seat cover, hand grips, pump handles, push handles, lateral support, head support, lock actuator, expandable base, tote bag.

-(NOTE: For Medicare Advantage, please refer to the Medicare Coverage Section below for coverage guidance.)
+(NOTE: For Medicare Advantage, Medicaid and FIDE-SNP, please refer to the Coverage Sections below for coverage guidance.)

 A gait trainer (E8000, E8001, and E8002) is considered medically necessary for all of the following: